 We will use meditative awareness and body-based approaches grounded in the here and now to allow for a kind of healing that supports your whole person, targets your present-day distress and encourages your brain to do its own healing.

-First, we will work to create a safe space to do the work,.
-The actual processes we use vary from person to person, but often combines the support and inquiry of Gestalt therapy with EMDR, (a process which uses gentle back and forth stimulation, not unlike the back and forth of walking or bicycling, with my direction and support to help the brain actually process through some of these stuck places).
+First, we will work to create a safe space to do the work by gentle exploration, grounding, and learning more about how your trauma is held in body and mind.
+The actual processes we use vary from person to person, but it often combines the support and inquiry of Gestalt therapy with some EMDR (a therapy which uses gentle back and forth stimulation, not unlike the back and forth of walking or bicycling, with my direction and support to help the brain process through some of these stuck places).

 The goal is to release, let go, and decrease the intensity of the emotions around these old experiences so you can move forward without old feelings, images, and experiences holding you back.